Updated: Nov 27

 Nobody discusses our status within the neighborhood that surrounds the compound.
 We are the poor relations in our larger community family, our stockade an unwelcome stain on the landscape.
 The wide, tree-lined streets outside the Pleasantville entrance are graced with great three-story shacks featuring rolling lawns, triple garages and exotic landscaping out front; trampolines, swimming pools, and spacious decks behind.
 The grandest of these homes border an enormous park to the south of the prison, which features a small manufactured lake.
 The tranquil path around it, landscaped with trees and flowerbeds, provides common ground for those living both inside and outside the compound; another justification for our high taxes.

-Since political correctness prohibits leashing kids, the Pleasantville children run wild.
-Hooting, hollering, climbing fences and trees, leaving their bikes and toys littering the walkway, their juvenile bids for freedom grate upon those who have accepted their fate, sometimes sparking a prison riot.
+Since there is no town by-law prohibiting them, cats from outside Pleasantville regularly cruise through the compound, taunting their imprisoned cousins haunting the windows.
+Perhaps by parental decree, however, neighborhood children are rarely seen within our borders.
+Since political correctness prohibits leashing them, the Pleasantville children run wild: hooting, hollering, climbing fences and trees, leaving their bikes and toys littering the walkway.
+Their juvenile bids for freedom grate upon those who have accepted their fate, sometimes sparking a prison riot.

 Mrs. X advances up the walk towards Mrs. Y, fists clenched, perspiring, her face twisted into a red mask of rage.
 “I’m calling the police!” she yells.
 It seems Mrs. Y, now backing away, wide-eyed, from her opponent, has nearly run Mrs. X’s children over with her SUV while trying to navigate a game of street hockey.